 Completion

-In addition, the program will confirm that homeowners who live in a Special Flood Hazard Area (SFHA) have provided proof of flood insurance for a period of at least one year from the time of program completion.
+The program will confirm that homeowners living in a Special Flood Hazard Area provide proof of flood insurance for a period of at least one year from the time of program completion.